yalmip/yalmip.github.io/_posts/2017-10-17-modellingif.md

 plot(t,y);
 ````

-Define the residuals and create the function values (which we do in a non-vectorized fashion here).
+Define the residuals and function values (which we do in a non-vectorized fashion here).
 To obtain a sparse structure in the complicated integer constraints, we define **e** by equalities, instead of making it a dense function of **xhat**.
 Note that we have to add explicit bounds on all variables involved in the implications as these are modelled using [big-M methods](/tutorial/bigmandconvexhulls/).
 For the problem to be solved efficiently, you have to have an efficient [mixed-integer second order cone programming solver](tags/#mixed-integer-second-order-cone-programming-solver) installed.
 For comparison, we also solve a standard linear regression problem.

 ````matlab
 xhat = sdpvar(6,1);